 Gift Baskets (made to order!)

-Seeds, Seedlings and Plants (Comfrey, Egyptian Walking Onions, spearmint, peppermint and chocolate mint currently available - 2015 seedling list is now available.)
+Seeds, Seedlings and Plants (Comfrey, Egyptian Walking Onions, spearmint, peppermint and chocolate mint currently available - 2018 seedling list coming soon.)

 Manure (always something available)